 Juneteenth, also known as Emancipation Day or Freedom Day, is a holiday celebrated on June 19th and commemorates the date slaves were officially freed.
-On Thursday, June 3rd, Montclair Mayor Sean Spiller announced that Montclair will be observing Friday, June 18th as a public holiday in order to commemorate Juneteenth.
+On June 3rd, 2021, Montclair Mayor Sean Spiller announced that Montclair would be observing the Friday before Juneteenth (Juneteenth fell on a Saturday in 2021) as a public holiday in order to commemorate Juneteenth.
 Read on to learn more about Juneteenth and what Mayor Spiller had to say.

 The History of Juneteenth

-Juneteenth is not a federal holiday.
-There are currently three states that do not recognize the holiday.
-In September of 2020, Governor Murphy signed into legislation that the third Friday in June will be a State and public holiday celebrating Juneteenth.
-Mayor Spiller recently announced that Montclair will also be observing June 18th as Juneteenth, a public holiday.
-As a result, all municipal offices will be closed, and refuse and recycling collection will not take place that day.
+In September 2020, Governor Murphy signed into legislation that the third Friday in June will be a State and public holiday celebrating Juneteenth.
+Mayor Spiller announced in 2021 that Montclair would also be observing the third Friday as Juneteenth, a public holiday.
+Shortly after Mayor Spiller’s announcement, President Biden signed a proclamation making Juneteenth a federal holiday.
+As a result, all municipal offices were set to be closed, and recycling collection did not take place on this new holiday.

-In the announcement from the township, Mayor Spiller said “Juneteenth is not only a celebration of this momentous period in our history but also a day that affords us an opportunity to consider how much more needs to be done to ensure true equity and justice for all Americans.
+In an announcement from the township Mayor Spiller said, “Juneteenth is not only a celebration of this momentous period in our history, but also a day that affords us an opportunity to consider how much more needs to be done to ensure true equity and justice for all Americans.
 The need to recognize the challenges we still face as a nation, to confront the systemic racism rooted in so many of our institutions, and to truly live up to the ideals prescribed in the founding documents of this great nation is a call to action that each of us, as Americans, need to answer.”

 Even though the rest of the country followed suit, Montclair was proudly ahead of the curve by declaring Juneteenth a public holiday.